SmartMobilityAnalytics/smartmobilityanalytics.github.io/README.md

 -----|--------------------|--------------------
 Chi Yang | PhD student in Business <br/>(2023 ~ ) | The Economic and Social Impacts of Market-Driven Policies on the Development of the New Energy Vehicle Industry in China
 Ya Liang|PhD student in Business <br/>(2020 ~ 2024) |Individual Adoption of Autonomous Vehicles and Related Services <br/> Placement: Tongji University
-Ruicheng Liu | PhD student in Business <br/>(2020 ~ )|Dynamic Rebalancing Strategies and Optimization Dockless Bike-sharing System
+Ruicheng Liu | PhD student in Business <br/>(2020 ~ 2025)|Dynamic Rebalancing Strategies and Optimization Dockless Bike-sharing System
 Shaohua Hu |PhD student in Urban Planning <br/>(2020 ~ )| Networked Public Transport Yu Han | PhD student in Business <br/>(2018 ~ 2022) | Supply chain risk management in the context of China <br/> Placement: Nanjing University of Finance and Economics
 Youlin Huang | PhD student in Business <br/>(2017 ~ 2020)|Consumer choice for electric vehicles and potential adoption of autonomous vehicles in China <br/> Placement: Zhejiang Gongshang University